 We will contact you if we see it, but also please be proactive and check your plot.

 The plant will not recover and should be removed asap to prevent spreading to others.
-Pull it out gently so the soil does not scatter. (the disease is in the soil) Put it in a plastic bag and tie it closed.
-Please take this home to throw away in your trash.
+Pull it out gently so the soil does not scatter. (the disease is in the soil) Put it in the compost trash can.
+If the trash an Put it in a plastic bag and tie it closed.
+Take this home to throw away in your trash.
+Do not leave it on the ground in front of the cans.

 There is no treatment for this disease besides sterilizing the soil.